Elevated Heavy Metals and Autism

-Exposure to the heavy metals is linked to autism and other developmental delays.
+Children with autism and developmental delays have higher levels of heavy metals.
 Heavy metals such as mercury and lead negatively impact language, behavioural regulation and cognitive function in autism.

 Is there any research directly linking heavy metals to autism?

 A ground breaking study in 2009, done by researchers at the University of Texas, revealed startling evidence of the role of heavy metals and other environmental toxins in autism.
 The objective the study was to determine if proximity to sources of the heavy metals, such as mercury pollution in 1998 were related to autism prevalence in 2002.
-The findings showed that for every 1000 pounds of industrial release, there were a corresponding 2.6% increase in autism rates and a 3.7% increase associated with power plant emissions.
-For every 10 miles from industrial or power plant sources, there a decrease in autism rates.
+The findings showed that for every 1000 pounds of industrial release, there was an increase of 2.6% in autism rates.
+Likewise a 3.7% increase was associated with power plant emissions.
+Conversely for every 10 miles away from industrial or power plant sources, there was a decrease in autism rates.

 An earlier study released by the same group of investigators revealed an association between environmentally released mercury and autism rates in Texas.
-For each 1,000 lb of environmentally released mercury, there was a 61% increase in ASD.
-The same study showed an increase of 43% in the rate of special education rates.
+Moreover each 1,000 lb of environmentally released mercury resulted in a 61% increase in ASD.
+Similarly, the same study showed an increase of 43% in the rate of special education rates.

 Toxins and human health:

 A study by the Environmental Working Group (EWG) in found an average of 200 industrial chemicals and pollutants in umbilical cord blood from 10 babies born in U.S. hospitals in 2004.
 Tests revealed a total of 287 chemicals in this small group of children.
-The umbilical cord blood collected by Red Cross after the cord was cut, identified pesticides, consumer product ingredients, and wastes from burning coal, gasoline, and garbage.
+Umbilical cord blood collected by Red Cross contained pesticides, consumer product ingredients, and wastes from burning coal, gasoline, and garbage.

 Heavy metals can impact brain development, but also can cause changes in the methylation pathways.